Research for the Common Good Symposium celebrates students’ summer research

 What does nature have to do with religion?
 How can communities better integrate refugees?
 How do healthcare policies affect rates of undiagnosed disease among low-income patients?

-More than 225 students investigated research questions like these through Center for Social Concerns summer programs this year.
-Six students from the center’s two signature summer programs — NDBridge for rising sophomores and Social Concerns Summer Fellowships for rising juniors and seniors — presented their research on September 19 at the Research for the Common Good Student Symposium and Andrews Family Reception.
+More than 225 students investigated research questions like these through Institute for Social Concerns summer programs this year.
+Six students from the institute’s two signature summer programs — NDBridge for rising sophomores and Social Concerns Summer Fellowships for rising juniors and seniors — presented their research on September 19 at the Research for the Common Good Student Symposium and Andrews Family Reception.

 Brett Foster, a junior majoring in neuroscience and minoring in foundations of business, discussed his Social Concerns Summer Fellowship in Lima, Peru.
 Working with the Congregation of the Holy Cross, he taught special education classes, assisted in a health clinic, taught English to fifth graders, and helped children with disabilities with their physical therapy.